annaelizabeth2019/code-review-tool/README.md

    ```

 3. **Set up environment variables:**
     - Create a `.env` file in the project root:
      ```env
      OPENAI_API_KEY=your_openai_api_key_here
      GITHUB_EVENT_PATH=sample_event.json
      ```
+    - Update the sample_event.json diff link to test the response for different PR diffs.
     - Or export them directly in your shell.

 4. **Run the tool locally:**
    ```bash